smartdevicelink/sdl_evolution/proposals/NNNN-spp-resource-management-for-android.md

 ## Impact on existing code

-- An application that does not implement the notification listener still keeps working as well as current SdlProxy (no impact).
-- If an application relies on legacy mode in some case, the application needs to explicitly turns on lagacyModeAllowed flag by ```MultiplexTransportConfig.setLegacyModeAllowed(true)```
+- If an application relies on legacy mode in some case, the application needs to turn on lagacyModeAllowed flag explicitly by calling ```MultiplexTransportConfig.setLegacyModeAllowed(true)```

 ## Alternatives considered